 In December 2000, USEC reported to DOE that 9,550 metric tons of natural uranium transferred to USEC from DOE prior to privatization contained elevated levels of technetium that would put the uranium out of specification for commercial use.
 Under the DOE-USEC Agreement signed in June 2002, USEC has been operating facilities at the Portsmouth plant since July 2002 to remove contaminants from a portion of the out-of-specification uranium.
-At March 31, 2003, the remaining amount of uranium inventory that may be impacted is 8,379 metric tons with a cost of \$209.6 million reported as part of long-term assets.
+DOE compensates USEC for the costs of removing contaminants from the out-of-specification uranium.
+At June 30, 2003, the remaining amount of uranium inventory that may be impacted is 7,520 metric tons with a cost of \$188.1 million reported as part of long-term assets.

 Under the DOE-USEC Agreement, DOE agreed to replace any natural uranium that is determined to be out-of-specification.
 USEC agreed to operate facilities at the Portsmouth plant at its own expense (other than site infrastructure expenses which are being paid by DOE) for 15 months in order to remove contaminants from a portion of the out-of-specification uranium.
-USEC expects costs to operate the facilities will total \$21.0 million, of which \$11.6 million had been incurred at March 31, 2003, and the remaining costs of \$9.4 million are expected over the six-month period ending September 30, 2003.
+USEC expects costs to operate the facilities will total \$22.6 million, of which \$16.6 million had been incurred at June 30, 2003, and the remaining costs of \$6.0 million are expected over the three-month period ending September 30, 2003.
 To compensate USEC for these clean-up costs, DOE will take title to depleted uranium generated by USEC at the Paducah plant over a four-year period beginning July 2001 up to a maximum of 23.3 million kilograms of uranium.
 The transfer of depleted uranium to DOE reduces USEC's costs for the disposition of depleted uranium.

 USEC will release the United States Government from liability with respect to any out-of-specification uranium that is processed or replaced and, in any event, in September 2003 USEC will release the United States for liability with respect to 2,800 metric tons.
-Since July 2002, USEC has processed 1,171 metric tons (or 42% of the 2,800 metric tons).
-Operational difficulties are being resolved, and processing is beginning to meet targeted levels.
-However, USEC can provide no assurance that it will be able to remove contaminants from the remaining 1,629 metric tons by September 2003 in which case additional costs may be incurred or an impairment in the valuation of any portion not processed could result.
+Since July 2002, USEC has processed 2,030 metric tons (or 73% of the 2,800 metric tons).
+USEC expects to remove contaminants from the remaining 770 metric tons by September 2003.

 With respect to the remaining out-of-specification natural uranium amounting to 6,750 metric tons, for which DOE's liability has not been released by USEC, DOE will attempt to engage third parties to determine whether the remaining uranium can be replaced, remedied or exchanged.
+DOE may request USEC to continue processing out-of-specification uranium at the Portsmouth plant beyond September 2003.
+Continuation of the program is subject to DOE funding and Congressional appropriations.

-The DOE-USEC Agreement provides that if arrangements for replacement or clean up are not in place by March 31, 2003, then DOE must, at its option, exchange, replace, clean up or reimburse USEC for 3,293 metric tons of natural uranium, less the amount processed at the Portsmouth plant or accepted by USEC at March 31, 2003.
-In April 2003, USEC notified DOE that USEC for 2,122 metric tons.
-As of April 30, 2003, DOE had not completed the transfer of uranium from DOE to USEC.
-USEC expects DOE will complete the transfer pursuant to the terms of the DOE-USEC Agreement.
+Under the DOE-USEC Agreement, if arrangements for replacement or clean up were not in place by March 31, 2003, then DOE must, at its option, exchange, replace, clean up or reimburse USEC for 3,293 metric tons of natural uranium, less the amount processed at the Portsmouth plant or accepted by USEC at March 31, 2003.
+USEC has notified DOE that USEC had processed 1,177 metric tons as of March 31, 2003, and, accordingly, DOE is obligated to exchange, replace, clean up or reimburse USEC for the remaining 2,116 metric tons of natural uranium.
+Although DOE had not reimbursed USEC or exchanged, replaced or cleaned up the uranium as of July 31, 2003, USEC expects DOE will fulfill its obligation pursuant to the terms of the DOE-USEC Agreement.